 This paper, which recycles newspaper reports of suicide, gives the name of the individual who took his life.
 This does not conform to accepted ethical practice.
 The paper also describes the methods used, and uses the phrase 'commited suicide', which goes against accepted media guidelines.
 It is not clear what scientific value there is in such a report, which has potential to cause harm.

 Response: For the record, it is a Letter to the Editor, not a paper.
 Most of the comments were already addressed in the response paper cited in our first response (https://doi.org/10.1111/ppc.12991).
-Here we are responding to the comment based on the three points.
+Here we again respond to the comment based on the four major points.

 [Our letter] recycles newspaper reports of suicide